 General SSO Guide

-In addition to offering integrations with a variety of single sign-on (SSO) providers, StrongDM also allows the use of any OIDC-compliant SSO service.
+In addition to offering integrations with a variety of single sign-on (SSO) providers, StrongDM also allows the use of any OpenID Connect (OIDC)-compliant SSO service.
 If you are looking for specific instructions for a particular SSO provider, see our SSO guides in the Identity Providers section.

 Provisioning and Suspension